pipeyrunner/hide-seek/docs/hiding/the_hider_deck/curses.md

 ### Curse of the Luxury Car

 You must be able to identify the car in question when sending the photo, and the seekers must agree that it is, in fact, the car that you claim that it is.
-Use the MSRP of the car, factoring it its year of production, and disreguarding any add-ons or modifications that may have been paid for.
+Use the MSRP of the car, factoring it its year of production, and disregarding any add-ons or modifications that may have been paid for.
 (For example: upgrades to the car's interior, special tires, custom colors, etc.) The photo sent to the seekers must include enough of the car for it to be identifiable.
 All of these rules also apply to the car found by the seekers.
 If you cannot confirm a car's exact production year or exact model, both sides must come to a consensus on which model and year to use for determining price.

 ### Curse of the Bridge Troll